LuigiBlood/marvelous-translation/AnotherTreasureIsland/readme.md

 - Put the original ROM as `./roms/Marvelous_JP.sfc` (SHA-1: `46FE42F195D43B71BA0608356EB7C2B65BFF70AC`)

 ### Command Order
-For several reasons, I have opted to seperate the build process in several steps, as changes don't always need to pass through every step.
+For several reasons, I have opted to separate the build process in several steps, as changes don't always need to pass through every step.
 You can replace `**` with either `en` (English) or `fr` (French).

 - `_jp_extract.bat`